 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
-This could be needed if you have an older residence.
+This could be necessary if you have an older residence.

-Are Mini-Splits Worth the Cost?
+Is Mini-Split Installation Worth the Cost?

-- Spaces you don’t use very regularly.
+- Spaces you aren’t in very regularly.

-- Locations with hot and cold spots.
+- Spaces with hot and cold spots.

-- Expensive electric heat from baseboards, wall heaters or radiators.
+- Costly electric heat from baseboards, wall heaters or radiators.

-- Older homes that don’t have ductwork because of radiator or baseboard heat.
+- Older homes that don’t have ductwork due to radiator or baseboard heat.

-Our Professionals Can Take on All Your Mini-Split Installation Needs
+Our Specialists Can Take Care of All Your Mini-Split Installation Needs